sevenbamboos/my-blog-origin/source/_drafts/english-idioms.md

 Dr Zasta's research is incredibly original and has made some new discoveries.
 Yes, he's done some really *_-breaking* work | ground
 Fiona was very friendly and smiling after our quarrel, but in a really false way.
 Yes, one minute she was angry, the next minute she was *all _ and _* | sweetness, light
 After a while she started *getting on _*, and we soon begin to have arguments | my nerves Why are you *_ me such _*?
-I know I was wrong, but I said I'm sorry. | giving, hard time Comedy shows often *_ fun _* politicians | poke, at She had already upset me, but *to add _ to _* she told me I was ugly | insult, injury I don't think you should *cast _ on* him.
+I know I was wrong, but I said I'm sorry. | giving, a hard time Comedy shows often *_ fun _* politicians | poke, at She had already upset me, but *to add _ to _* she told me I was ugly | insult, injury I don't think you should *cast _ on* him.
 He's not here to defend himself | aspersions